CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

 ### Control the Gateway IP Address with RFC 3527

 When DHCP relay is required in an environment that relies on an anycast gateway (such as EVPN), a unique IP address is necessary on each device for return traffic.
 By default, in a BGP unnumbered environment with DHCP relay, the source IP address is set to the loopback IP address and the gateway IP address (giaddr) is set as the SVI IP address.
-However with anycast traffic, the SVI IP address is not unique to each rack; it is typically shared amongst all racks.
+However with anycast traffic, the SVI IP address is not unique to each rack; it is typically shared between racks.
 Most EVPN ToR deployments only possess a single unique IP address, which is the loopback IP address.

 {{<exlink url="https://tools.ietf.org/html/rfc3527" text="RFC 3527">}} enables the DHCP server to react to these environments by introducing a new parameter to the DHCP header called the link selection sub-option, which is built by the DHCP relay agent.
 The link selection sub-option takes on the normal role of the giaddr in relaying to the DHCP server which subnet is correlated to the DHCP request.
 When using this sub-option, the giaddr continues to be present but only relays the return IP address that is to be used by the DHCP server; the giaddr becomes the unique loopback IP address.